What should vegans look for in their medication?

 What is the difference between vegans and vegetarians?

-However, this can differ from person to person, as some vegetarians choose to avoid eggs but still eat dairy, or the other way around.
+The difference between vegans and vegetarians is that most vegetarians eat products which come from animals, such as eggs and dairy products.
+However, this can differ from person to person, as some vegetarians choose to avoid eggs but still eat dairy or the other way around.

-A friendly, open conversation can go a long way when it comes to understanding vegan or vegetarian lifestyles, and your friend isn't going to bite your head off - they're vegan after all!
+A friendly, open conversation can go a long way when it comes to understanding vegan or vegetarian lifestyles, and your friend isn't going to bite your head off - they're vegan, after all!

 Is my medication vegan?